Abhaycl/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Deploy a high-availability web app using CloudFormation, Project Starter Code

-The objective of this project is to apply data modeling with Apache Cassandra and build an ETL pipeline using Python.
 The objective of this project is to deploy web servers for a highly available web app using CloudFormation.
-We will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
-We will begin with deploying the networking components, followed by servers, security roles and software

 <!--more-->

 [//]: # (Image References)

-[image1]: ./images/tables.jpg "Database Tables for sparkify"
+[image1]: ./images/Diagrama_AWS.jpeg "AWS Diagram"
 [image2]: ./images/image_event_datafile_new.jpg "Denormalized dataset"